Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Ravens stats and trends

-- So far this season Baltimore has one win against the spread.
+- Baltimore has one win against the spread in three games this year.

-- The Ravens covered the spread in their only game when underdogs by 1.5 points or more.
+- This year, the Ravens won ATS in their only game as an underdog of 1.5 points or more.

-- Baltimore's games this season have gone over the point total two times in three opportunities (66.7%).
+- Baltimore's games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- Baltimore is 1-2 against the spread and 5-1 overall in games when it records more than 8.7 points.
+- Baltimore is 1-2 against the spread and 2-1 overall when the team notches more than 8.7 points.

-- In games that Baltimore piles up over 221.7 yards, the team is 1-2 against the spread and 5-1 overall.
+- When Baltimore amasses more than 221.7 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Ravens have five giveaways this season, while the Broncos have five takeaways.
+- This season the Ravens have turned the ball over five times, while the Broncos have forced 5 turnovers.

 Home and road insights

-- The Ravens are winless ATS (0-2) as 1.5-point underdogs or more on the road.
+- The Ravens are winless ATS (0-2) on the road as 1.5-point underdogs or more.

 Powered by Data Skrive.